infernojs/eslint-plugin-inferno/docs/rules/display-name.md

 ## About component detection

-For this rule to work we need to detect React components, this could be very hard since components could be declared in a lot of ways.
+For this rule to work we need to detect Inferno components, this could be very hard since components could be declared in a lot of ways.

 For now we should detect components created with:

-* `React.createClass()`
+* `Inferno.createClass()`
-* an ES6 class that inherit from `React.Component` or `Component`
+* an ES6 class that inherit from `InfernoComponent` or `Component`
-* a stateless function that return JSX or the result of a `React.createElement` call.
+* a stateless function that return JSX or the result of a `Inferno.createVNode` call.